TooTallNate/node-ogg/README.md

 decoder.on('stream', function (stream) {
   console.log('new "stream":', stream.serialno);

-  // emitted upon the first page of the stream stream.on('bof', function () {
+  // emitted upon the first packet of the stream stream.on('bof', function () {
     console.log('got "bof":', stream.serialno);
   });